netromdk/vermin/README.rst

 encodings.
 It tries to detect and ignore user-defined functions, classes, arguments, and variables with names that clash with library-defined symbols.

+The project is fairly well-tested with **1282** unit and integration tests.

 Usage
 =====